Richter Cine Collimators and Test Projectors

 The Focal Plane Micrometer (FPM) forms an indispensable part of a modern collimator system for testing photographic and cinematographic lenses.
 With the FPM you can view the image reflected off a highly polished reference reflector that simulates the image plane.
 The reference reflector can also be precisely moved toward and away from the lens being tested to check the position of best focus.

 The original Richter M-2 units lacked the support post and were mounted on a horizontal beam allowing them to be moved tangentially to the optical axis.
 All M-2 units have a large analog micrometer head.
-The earliest ones have a micrometer calibrated in inches to 0.0001 in.
-Later models have a metric micrometer calibrated to 0.002mm.
+The earliest ones have a micrometer with 0.0001 in graduations.
+Later models have a metric micrometer (Starrett 468 M) with 0.002mm graduations.

 S-2 Focal Plane Microscope